corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

 {{< note >}}
-Due to the way the migrations are defined, if the Identity Manager and Network Map Services are using the same DB instance then they *must* use separate DB schemas.
+Due to the way the migrations are defined, if the Identity Manager and Network Map Services are using the same database instance then they *must* use separate database schemas.
 For more information regarding the supported databases along with the schema see [CENM Databases](database-set-up.md).

 {{< /note >}}